sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. note::

-    When ``nested_sections=True``, gallery items located in the gallery's root folder should be move to a new subfolder, otherwise the sidebar might not behave as expected (due to the fuzzy toctree structure).
+    When ``nested_sections=True``, gallery examples located in the gallery's root folder should be moved to a new subfolder, otherwise the sidebar might not behave as expected (due to the fuzzy toctree structure).

 If ``nested_sections=False``, Sphinx-Gallery will behave as it used to previous to version 0.10.2.
 Specifically, it will generate a single index file for the whole gallery.
-This index file will contain headers for the root gallery and each sub-gallery, with each header followed by a toctree that links to every example in the root/sub-gallery.
+This index file will contain headers for the root gallery and each sub-section, with each header followed by a toctree that links to every example in the root/sub-section.
 In particular, sidebars generated using these toctrees might list all gallery items with a flat structure and not reflect the nested folder structure of sub-galleries.